 When people visit your website and look at the products available, they don’t have any way of knowing how the product smells, tastes, or feels.
 The only thing they can do is look at it.
 Therefore, the more attractive your videos and pictures are (of your products and otherwise), the more likely it is that people will click on it and, perhaps, buy.

-The smartest ecommerce sites and stores know this too well.
-They spend a lot of time and effort into getting the right pictures taken for all of their products.
+The smartest eCommerce sites and stores know this too well.
+They spend a lot of time and effort getting the right pictures taken for all of their products.
 They follow themes, collections, patterns, colors, designs, etc. to give it all a new spin, every time.

-Good product photography is essential in all tyoes of eCommerce website designs.
+Good product photography is essential in all types of eCommerce website designs.

 This is absolutely effective as it can have a sensory effect that is strong enough to pique your curiosity and keep you engaged enough to purchase an item.